CedricDeVijt/ComputerScienceNotes/Bachelor 2/Elementaire statistieken/5 Hypothesetesten.md

 ## 5.1 Introduction to Hypothesis Testing

 Hypothesis testing is a statistical method used to make decisions about population parameters based on sample data.
-It involves formulating two opposing hypotheses—the null hypothesis ($H_0$) and the alternative hypothesis ($H_1$)—and using sample evidence to decide whether to reject $H_0$.
+It involves formulating two opposing hypotheses, the null hypothesis ($H_0$) and the alternative hypothesis ($H_1$), and using sample evidence to decide whether to reject $H_0$.
 This process is critical in fields like science and industry to evaluate claims, such as whether a new product outperforms an existing one or if environmental standards are met.
 The method accounts for sampling variability, ensuring decisions are statistically robust.

 ### Formulating Hypotheses